matloff/fastLinearAlgebra/README.md

 450 variables for each patient (height, weight, age, waking pulse rate, disease history etc.).
 Analysis with so many variables might be unweildy.
 We cannot go into details here, but matrices are involved, and one type would be 450x450.
-A low-rank, say m, and would be reduce the size of the matrix to mxm.
+A low-rank version, say rank m, and would reduce the size of the matrix to mxm.
 So, what is rank?

 First, we need the notion of a *linear combination* of vectors, which is a sum of scalar products of vectors.
 E.g.